 Bio

 Kathleen Aldworth Foster is the author of Doneraile Court: The Story of The Lady Freemason.
-Although classified as historical fiction, the author went to great lengths to uncover the true story of Elizabeth St Leger Aldworth, who was known as The Lady Freemason in 18th century Ireland.
-As a young woman in 1712, St Leger was caught spying on Freemasons in the middle of an initiation ritual in her family’s home.
-Legend has it that the men, including her own father, were forced to make a life or death decision.
-They chose life and to this day Elizabeth St Leger is the only female member of regular Freemasons recognized in Ireland, where her portrait hangs in the Grand Lodge in Dublin.
-Her childhood home, Doneraile Court, is in what’s now County Cork.
-It’s owned by the state of Ireland and open to the public.
+Although classified as historical fiction, the author went to great lengths to uncover the true story of Elizabeth St Leger Aldworth, who was known as “The Lady Freemason” in 18th century Ireland.
+As a young woman in 1712, St Leger was caught spying on Freemasons in the middle of an initiation ritual in her family’s home, Doneraile Court.
+Legend has it the men, including her own father and brothers, were forced to make a life or death decision.
+At the urging of a man who later became Elizabeth’s husband, they ultimately chose life after a long night of debate.
+To this day Elizabeth remains the only female member of regular Freemasons recognized in Ireland, where her portrait hangs in the Grand Lodge in Dublin.
+Her childhood home, Doneraile Court, still stands in Doneraile, County Cork.
+It’s owned by the state of Ireland and is open to the public.

 Prepared topics: